rug-cit-hpc/league-of-robots/roles/online_docs/templates/mkdocs/docs/logins-macos.md

 ##### 2B.
 Data transfers using a GUI

-If you prefer a Graphical User Interface that is both free and supports multi-hop SSH via a jumphost by using your OpenSSH config, we suggest you give _ForkLift 2_ a try.
+If you prefer a Graphical User Interface that is both free and supports multi-hop SSH via a jumphost using your OpenSSH config, we suggest you give _ForkLift 2_ a try.
 You can get _ForkLift 2_ from the [App store](https://apps.apple.com/app/forklift-file-manager-and-ftp-sftp-webdav-amazon-s3-client/id412448059).
 Please note that there is a newer version _ForkLift 3_, but this one is not available from the App store neither is it free.
 There are various other options, but those are either paid apps or they don't support multi-hop SSH using your OpenSSH config.